MQTT is one of the most commonly used protocols in IoT projects. It stands for Message Queuing Telemetry Transport.

 How MQTT works

 Like any other internet protocol, MQTT is based on clients and a server.
-The server is the guy who is responsible for handling the client’s requests to:
+Likewise, the server is the guy who is responsible for handling the client’s requests of receiving or sending data between each other.

-MQTT server is called the broker and the clients are simply the connected devices.
+MQTT server is called a broker and the clients are simply the connected devices.

 When a device (a client) wants to send data to the broker, we call this operation a “publish”.